Community

 Project Limulus

 Fairfield is lucky to be the home of this nationally recognized, community-based research program started and maintained through the Sacred Heart Biology Department.
-A new partnership between the Conservation Department and SHU allowed over 30 volunteers to participate in tagging and surveying over 50 horseshoe crabs in June at Southport Beach.
-To learn more about this program and what to do if you find a tagged horseshoe crab anywhere in the world, visit the Project Limulus website.
+A partnership between the Conservation Department and SHU allowed over 30 volunteers to participate in tagging and surveying over 50 horseshoe crabs in 2024 at Southport Beach.
+The group is scheduled to count again on June 7, 2025.
+Contact the Town of Fairfield Natural Resource Specialist at 203-256-3071 for more information.

 Trash clean-ups and local beautification projects can help enhance our open spaces for all to enjoy.